 – An Additional Support section signposting to lots of extra helpful information.

-Reframing can transform the way teenagers (and adults) think about and approach things in life and can provide a fantastic tool for helping to support children and young people’s mental health and emotional health and wellbeing.
+Reframing can transform the way teenagers (and adults) think about and approach things in life and can provide a fantastic tool for helping to support children and young people’s mental health and emotional wellbeing.
 This Rainbow Card Toolkit offers a great way to get teens started.

 As well as being used in the home, this toolkit also works well with 1:1 and group activities in schools and services that provide emotional wellbeing support for children and young people.

 The Rainbow Toolkit has been developed through extensive evidence based research and has also been shared with experts in the field as part of the consultation process.